-- (a) The landlord's consent may not be unreasonably withheld. - (b) The landlord's consent may be withheld subject to express standards or conditions. - (c) The landlord has absolute discretion to give or withhold consent, including the right to unreasonably withhold consent. - (d) The landlord may elect either to consent or to terminate the tenant's right to possession.
+- (a) The landlord's consent may not be unreasonably withheld. - (b) The landlord's consent may be withheld subject to express standards or conditions. - (c) The landlord has absolute discretion to give or withhold consent, including the right to unreasonably withhold consent.

 Comment.
 Section 1995.240 is a specific application of the broad latitude provided in this chapter for the parties to a lease to contract for express restrictions on transfer of the tenant's interest in the lease.
 Such restrictions are valid subject to general principles governing freedom of contract, including the adhesion contract doctrine, where applicable.
 See Section 1995.210 and Comment thereto (right to transfer absent a restriction).
-It should be noted that the landlord's requirement of compliance with an unreasonable restriction on transfer precludes the landlord's use of the remedy provided in Section 1951.4 (continuance of lease after breach and abandonment).
+It should be noted that an unreasonable restriction on transfer precludes the landlord's use of the remedy provided in Section 1951.4 (continuance of lease after breach and abandonment).
 See Section 1951.4 and Comment thereto.